Trump says he took the Fifth in New York civil investigation - KESQ

 The company, the Trump Organization, even exaggerated the size of Trump’s Manhattan penthouse, saying it was nearly three times its actual size — a difference in value of about $200 million, James’ office said.

-In May, James’ office said that it was nearing the end of an investigation against Trump, his company or both.
+In May, James’ office said that it was nearing the end of its investigation against Trump.
 The Republican’s deposition was one of the few remaining missing pieces.

 The attorney general could decide to bring a lawsuit seeking financial penalties against Trump or his company, or even a ban on them being involved in certain types of businesses.